aacho04/WeatherNow/README.md

 # WeatherNow
 Weather App with Day/Night Mode 🌦️🌙

-This is a responsive weather application built using HTML, CSS, and Vanilla JavaScript.
+This is a responsive weather application built using HTML, CSS, and JavaScript.
 It allows users to search for any city and view real-time weather updates fetched from the OpenWeather API.
 Key Features:
 🌍 Search weather by city name (temperature, humidity, wind speed) 🎨 Interactive Day/Night toggle with custom SVG illustrations (sun, moon, clouds, stars, ground).